Close

 Education loans

 If you’re taking out a loan, be sure to read the fine print.
 Colleges, universities and trade schools will offer a host of financial aid packages, so research each carefully to make sure you’re signing up for the right one.
 You also have the option to borrow directly from the government.
-Create a personal financial aid spreadsheet to compare which loans and aid your student qualifies for.
+Use the Consumer Financial Protection Bureau’s “Know Before You Owe” tool to create a personal financial aid spreadsheet to compare which loans and aid your student qualifies for.
+These options also allow you to borrow directly from the government:

 Military OneSource education consultant

-A Military OneSource education consultant can help answer your student loan questions and more.
+Military OneSource education consultant can help answer your questions and help with higher education preparation, including:

 Alternatives to traditional degree programs